“Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.”

 Adam's Death

-Adam did live long; he lived to be 930 years old.
-His death was a result of God's curse on Adam and his descendants, which was a repercussion of Adam's disobedience.
+Adam lived a long life; he lived to be 930 years old.
+His death was a result of God’s curse on Adam and his descendants, which was a result of Adam’s disobedience.

 Are you done?